 In the calling context, you provide these identifications with a set of authentication tokens.
 To get started, you need to follow these four general steps to gather all the resources you’ll need to be able to provide those authentication tokens with each API call your app will make.

-By using D2L’s Keytool service, we can provide your application with an Application ID-key pair.
+By using the Brightspace Manage Extensibility tool, you can provide your application with an Application ID-key pair.
 Your app will use its Application ID as a public “name” to uniquely identify itself to back-end LMS instances.
 It will use the associated Application Key to create authentication signatures on all its API requests, so that the back-end LMS instance (which also knows this Application Key) can verify that a request actually comes from your application.

 Every Brightspace API call happens within a calling user context, and the LMS will limit the functionality it extends to your call depending upon the permissions that user would have logged in to the LMS and using through the standard browser interface.